akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Do continue, sir.
 Your report is most interesting.”

 “Robert of Gloucester was at Exeter but two days ago,” he replied.
-“He has already taken ship for Normandy to join the King's host.
+“He has already taken ship for Normandy to join the King’s host.
 He is with a hundred knights at his back.
 It is Godfrey who stands alone, but we see no real present danger.”

 “Will that be all, my lady?”